 7// Inspect something carefully before making any purchases

 A few times I’ve been in a rush to grab what I love, quickly pay and move on to the next store.
 And some of those times I’ve gotten in my car and realized the item has a chipped corner or a cracked surface which isn’t a deal-breaker, but I maybe could have negotiated a lower price.
 And again…can’t return it 🙂

 8 // Thrifting takes practice

 In time, you’ll also be quicker at thrifting.
-I walk into my local ReStore every Tuesday after work, quickly take my routine laps to see if I spot anything of interest or value and I’m out in ~15 minutes.
+I used to walk into my local ReStore every Tuesday after work, quickly take my routine laps to see if I spot anything of interest or value and I’m out in ~15 minutes.
 Unless I spot something I like and I kill time there while I think about whether or not I should buy it.

 9 // Read the reviews before visiting